 - 1. This report was produced in response to a proposal to promote a Bill to General Synod in 2017 to provide for the option of "deposition/relinquishment by degrees".
 Under current canon law, both deposition from Holy Orders and the relinquishment of the exercise of Holy Orders apply to all Orders concurrently.
 It is not possible, for example, to relinquish the Order of bishop but retain the Order of priest and deacon.
 The proposal to modify this to allow deposition/relinquishment "by degrees" has prompted our theological reflection on the nature and mutability of Holy Orders. - 2.
 Broadly speaking, there are two main points of view held in Anglican thought.
 Both views would hold in common that Anglicans recognise three clerical Orders Bishop, Priest and Deacon and that Holy Orders are entered into for life.
 These Orders are cumulative one must first be a deacon to be ordained a priest, and a priest to be consecrated a bishop.
 The point of divergence between the two points of view involves the extent to which these Orders can be "removed".
 On one view, the effect of deposition/relinquishment is to remove an ordained person entirely from Holy Orders, whereas on the other view the intrinsic character of the Holy Order remains, and the "clergyperson" is removed from the exercise of their office. - 3.
 The Scriptures are silent on this question, and our formularies (the 1662 Book of Common Prayer, the Ordinal and the 39 Articles) do not provide a clear answer either.
 In light of this, this paper will provide a brief overview of the variations in understanding and practice both within the Anglican Communion and ecumenically, outline the current situation as established by the Constitution and Canons of the Anglican Church of Australia, and conclude with some theological reflections and suggestions for possible ways forward. - 4.
 Within the Western churches, there is a long tradition that emphasises the permanence or "indelibility" of Orders.
 This was given classic expression by Thomas Aquinas, who spoke of Holy Orders as one of three catholic sacraments that made "an indelible mark" on the soul of the recipient.
-Be Despite some debate at the time, the Thomistic view became the standard in the Roman Catholic Church.
-The Council of Florence in 1439 affirmed the indelibility and unrepeatability of these three "character-conferring" sacraments and the seventh session of the Council of Trent in 1547 anathematised those who did not hold to this position.
-So while the Roman Catholic Church speaks of deposition and "laicisation", it is clear that this involves cessation of the rights and obligations of the ordained, while the indelible character of ordination is retained (this is evidenced by an exceptional provision for a laicised priest to give absolution to someone in the danger of death).
-The other important aspect of the Thomistic approach to Orders is that because each Order is part of one
+Despite some debate at the time, the Thomistic view became the standard in the Roman Catholic Church.
+The Council of Florence in 1439 affirmed the indelibility and unrepeatability of these three "character-conferring" sacraments and the seventh session of the Council of Trent in

-&lt;sup>8 Summa Theologiae III, 63, 5.
+Summa Theologiae III, 63, 5.